NapoleonWils0n/pilfer/README.md

 ## Recording from within Kodi

+You need to install the playercorefactory.xml into your Kodi userdata folder,
+and restart Kodi for the menu to show up.

 Press y on the keyboard while a video is playing in Kodi to bring up the contextual menu,
 from the menu you can then choose several recording options.